RedisLabs/redislabs-docs/content/modules/redisgraph/redisgraph-quickstart.md

    2) "Query internal execution time: 6.655681 milliseconds"
 ```

+You can also use [functions](https://redis.io/commands/graph.query/#functions) to create more complex queries.

-Use `count` to check how many riders represent team Ducati:
+To check how many riders represent team Ducati, use the `count` function:

 ```sh
 127.0.0.1:12543> GRAPH.QUERY MotoGP "MATCH (r:Rider)-[:rides]->(t:Team {name:'Ducati'}) RETURN count(r)"